A noise-robust Monte Carlo method for electric field calculations in EMC3: Introduction

 In Equation \eqref{eq:intro:var_fd}, the noise of the MC approximation is given by $\text{Var} \left[ \ep_i - \ep_{i-1} \right]$.
 It is clear that the variance of the finite difference approximation scales quadratically with the inverse of the grid size $\Delta x$.
 As a consequence, the gradient approximations in EMC3 become too noisy for small grid sizes.
 In this paper, we propose a new method that is more robust for decreasing grid sizes than the finite difference method.
 The paper is based on the work in~\cite{william_mastersthesis}, which introduced and discussed the Monte Carlo Gradient Approximation (MCGA) method for general 1D Fokker-Planck equations.
 In this paper, we extend the method to a specific 2D case.

 In Section \ref{section2}, we present the electric potential equation.
-The current approach to calculate the electric field uses a MC method to solve the electrical potential equation and then applies the FD method.
+The current approach to calculate the electric field uses a MC method to solve the electric potential equation and then applies the FD method.
 Next, Section \ref{section3} introduces the Monte Carlo Gradient Approximation method where we derive a new equation that governs the evolution of the electric field directly.
-We additionaly highlight the challenges associated with this equation.
-Section \ref{section4} provides a numerical experiment to illustrate the ability and accuracy of the MCGA method.
-We also analyse the effect of grid resolution on the variance of both MCGA and FD approximations.
+We additionally highlight the challenges associated with this equation.
+Section \ref{section4} provides a numerical experiment to illustrate the ability and accuracy of the MC method.
+We also analyze the effect of grid resolution on the variance of both MC and FD approximations.
 Finally, Section \ref{section5} summarizes the main findings and presents the conclusions.